tylimbach/flex-rl/README.md

-# flex-rl — RL & LLM Agent Pipelines for Scalable Experimentation
+# flex-rl — Modular RL + LLM System for Embodied Agents

-**flex-rl** is a personal research project and infrastructure showcase for reinforcement learning and language model integration.
-It enables scalable RL experimentation via containerized training pipelines and supports local or Kubernetes-based multi-GPU inference of open-weight LLMs.
+flex-rl is a personal research project and infrastructure showcase for embodied agent simulation and orchestration.
+The goal is to build highly adaptive agents that learn a small set of reusable motor skills via reinforcement learning (RL), then use a large language model (LLM) to dynamically select or modify these skills in response to real-time environment feedback and external instructions.

+The system supports scalable experimentation across both local and cloud infrastructure—from bare-metal on-policy PPO training to multi-GPU LLM inference using tensor parallelism on Kubernetes.

 ```bash
 [ Environment ]